bastibe/python-soundfile/README.rst

 also available independently of Anaconda with ``pip install conda;
 conda init``).

-With CFFI and NumPy installed, you can use ``pip install pysoundfile`` to download and install the latest release of PySoundFile.
+With CFFI and NumPy installed, you can use ``pip install soundfile`` to download and install the latest release of PySoundFile.
 On Windows and OS X, this will also install the library libsndfile.
 On Linux, you need to install libsndfile using your distribution's package manager,